 If you're planning to experience Tet in Vietnam, consider visiting these cities known for their vibrant celebrations.

-Nha Trang, located in central coastal Vietnam, is an amazing destination for celebrating the Tet holiday.
-During Tet, the city hosts various cultural celebrations at the ancient Ponagar Cham Towers.
-The bustling Dam Market is filled with the festive spirit, where you can shop for traditional holiday items, flowers, and Tet decorations.
+Nha Trang, a stunning coastal city in Central Vietnam, is an amazing place to celebrate the Tet holiday.
+During this time, the city comes alive with culture, especially at the ancient Po Nagar Cham Towers where special ceremonies are held.
+The popular Dam Market is filled with a festive spirit, making it a great place to shop for traditional holiday items, flowers, and bright Tet decorations.

 See more: